 When you have a vermicomposting system, you periodically need to harvest your worm castings.
-This nutrient-rich “black gold” is the perfect fertilizer for your plants.
+Why?
+Because this nutrient-rich “black gold” is the perfect fertilizer for your plants!
 Harvesting also helps keep the worms healthy.
-You will know it is time to harvest when most of your worm bedding has been turned into a rich, dark, soil-like substance of vermicompost and castings.
+You will know it’s time to harvest when most of your worm bedding has been turned into a rich, dark, soil-like substance of vermicompost and castings.

 Method One: Encourage Worm Relocation

 A very popular method for harvesting, the worm relocation method is based on the fact that worms will migrate towards food.

 - In a single tray system, gather whatever uncomposted scraps remain in the castings and move them to one side of the tray or the center.
 Add fresh food only in the spot you want the worms.

 - In a multi-tray vermicomposting system, put food in the tray above the one you want to harvest.

 In a matter of one to four weeks, depending on the size of the tray, most of the worms will naturally migrate to the food source.
 This will leave you with nearly worm-free castings to harvest.
 At this point, you can also fish out any remaining eggs, which are small and yellow and will yield more worms in the future.
 This method is great for anyone who feels squeamish about touching worms.

 Worms will automatically move away from any light source, which is why the light method is handy.
 Essentially, you can yield worm-free castings by applying artificial light or sunlight to your castings.

 Caution: Never expose your worms to excessive sunlight or heat, or they may dry up and die.

 - Gently dump out your worm tray onto a clean, stable surface and build mounds of castings.
 In about twenty minutes, your composting worms will burrow down to the bottom and away from the sides to escape the light.
 You can then scrape off the tops and sides of the pile, working in until only small piles remain.